Chewy (company): 2019–present: Post-IPO

 In 2019, Chewy filed an S-1 for an initial public offering, intending to trade under the ticker symbol CHWY.
 In its filing, Chewy reported a net loss of $268 million on total sales of $3.5 billion for its 2018 fiscal year.
 In the 2019 fiscal year, Chewy earned net sales of $4.85 billion, a 40 percent year-over-year increase on a 52-week basis.
 The company saw increased demand from millions of existing and new customers as the business sustained growth throughout the economic disruption of the COVID-19 era.

 Chewy launched a free tele-triage service called Connect With a Vet in October 2020.
 In November 2020, Chewy announced that it would produce and fulfill orders of customized prescription medications, commonly referred to as compounding, for instances where commercial alternatives are absent.
 In 2020, it was announced that Chewy and PetSmart would split to operate as separate companies.

 In March 2021, Chewy reported revenue of $2.04 billion for Q4 of 2020, making it Chewy's first quarter of net profitability, and net sales of $7.15 billion for the fiscal year.
 In March 2022, Chewy reported net sales of $8.89 billion for the 2021 fiscal year.

 In August 2022, Chewy announced the introduction of the CarePlus program, which provides pet insurance and wellness plans.
 This initiative marked Chewy's entry into the health insurance sector for pets.

 In the 2022 fiscal year, Chewy's net sales grew 13.6% since 2021, to $10.1 billion.
 Following this, in December 2023, Chewy expanded its healthcare services by launching Chewy Vet Care.
 This service includes the establishment of veterinary practices that offer routine check-ups, urgent care, and surgical procedures.

-In fiscal year 2023, Chewy reported net sales of $11.15 billion representing 10.2% year-over-year growth primarily driven by increased spending from both new and existing customers, strength of Chewy's Autoship subscription program and growth of Chewy's pet healthcare business.
+In fiscal year 2023, Chewy reported net sales of $11.15 billion representing 10.2% year-over-year growth primarily driven by increased spending from both new and existing customers, the strength of Chewy's Autoship subscription program, and the growth of Chewy's pet healthcare business.

 In April 2024, Chewy launched Chewy Vet Care, which offers in-person veterinary practices.

 In fiscal year 2024, Chewy reported net sales of $11.86 billion, which reflects a 6.4% year-over-year growth.
-The company’s gross margin improved to 29.2%, up from 28.4% in 2023, driven in part by growth in sponsored advertisements that reached approximately 1% of net sales for the full year.
+The company's gross margin improved to 29.2%, up from 28.4% in 2023, driven in part by growth in sponsored advertisements that reached approximately 1% of net sales for the full year.